-The post holder will have oversight of the psychology team, which works closely with three MDTs in Ealing.
-S/he would be expected to contribute to the development and delivery of treatment pathways within these teams, and to support the teams more generally in formulating and caring for service users with complex emotional needs and personality difficulties.
+The post holder would be a member of one of three MDTs in Ealing, and would be expected to contribute to the development and delivery of treatment pathways within these teams.
+But also to support the teams more generally in formulating and caring for service users with complex emotional needs and personality difficulties.

-The psychology team aims to offer a range of evidence-based treatments for the aforementioned disorders, including EMDR, DBT, and CBT for psychosis.
+The psychology team aims to offer a range of evidence-based treatments, including DBT and MBT.
 Training in all these therapies is made available, delivered by expert external providers, and supported with the necessary specialist supervision.

 As well as working within an MDT, the post holder will be part of the wider MINT psychology team, covering the three MINT teams in Ealing.
-The psychology team includes clinical and counselling psychologists, CBT therapists, and clinical associate psychologists, as well as students and trainees.
+This includes clinical and counselling psychologists, CBT therapists, and clinical associate psychologists, as well as students and trainees.
 We work together in delivering evidence based group therapies and reflective practice.
 We also promote the principles of trauma informed care.
 You will also develop close working relationships with other local psychologists in related services.

 West London NHS Trust is one of the most diverse providers of mental health, community and social care in the UK.